orbitalproject2021/keypound/README.md

 ## Tech Stack

 This app was made using [Create React App](https://create-react-app.dev/), with [Firebase](https://firebase.google.com/) by Google for data storage and authentication.
 The primary language is JavaScript.
 We used [React Router DOM](https://reactrouter.com/web/guides/quick-start) for navigation and [Recharts](https://recharts.org/en-US/) for rendering the graphics on the dashboard.
-We have also used React Bootstrap 2 for styling purposes.
+We have also used [React Bootstrap](https://react-bootstrap.github.io/) for styling.